 Are you planning to use an FHA loan to buy a house?
-If so, it’s probably a good idea to get pre-approved by a lender.
+If so, it’s probably a good idea to get pre-approved by a lender before you start house hunting.
 It will help you identify your price range, and will make sellers more inclined to accept your offer.

-This article explains how the FHA pre-approval process works, and why it’s worth pursuing in the first place.
-But first, a basic definition…
+This article explains how the FHA loan pre-approval process works, and why it’s worth pursuing in the first place.

-Pre-approval is when the mortgage lender evaluates your financial situation.
-They use this process to determine whether or not you are qualified for a home loan.
+Pre-approval is when the mortgage lender evaluates your financial situation to determine whether or not you are qualified for a loan.
 They also do it to determine how much money they are willing to lend you.
-Obviously, these two decisions are very important to you.
-You can get pre-approved for any type of mortgage loan.
-In this article, we will focus on FHA pre-approval in particular.

 How FHA Mortgage Pre-Approval Works

-Questions to answer: How does the pre-approval process work?
-What does the lender look at when you apply for a loan?
-And what kind of documents do you need to provide?
+So, how does the pre-approval process work?
+What does the lender look at when you apply for an FHA loan?
+And what kinds of documents do you need to provide?

 - Credit: They will check your credit score to see if you meet their minimum guidelines.
-For an FHA loan, the credit score cutoff could be as low as 500 (though some lenders require a 600 or higher).
+For an FHA loan, the official credit score cutoff is 500.
+But some lenders require a 600 or higher.

 - Earnings: Income verification is another important part of the FHA pre-approval process.
 Here, the lender wants to know how much money you earn each month.
 They can learn this by looking at your tax returns for the last couple of years, as well as your pay stubs for the last few months.
 It’s not enough to say how much you earn.
 The lender will want to see proof of income when you get pre-approved for an FHA loan.

 - Debt: Your income is important by itself.
-But the lender will also compare your income to the amount of debt you have.
+But the lender will also compare your income to the amount of debt you currently have.
 This is referred to as your debt-to-income (DTI) ratio.
 It’s a comparison between the amount of money you make each month, and the amount you spend to cover your various debts.
 A lower DTI is better.
-If you’ll end up spending more than 45% of your income on your monthly debts (mortgage payment included), you might have trouble getting approved for a loan.
-But this number is not set in stone.
+If you’ll end up spending more than 45% of your income on your monthly debts (including the mortgage payment), you might have trouble getting approved for a loan.
+But that number is not set in stone.

 Commonly Requested Documents

-I mentioned some of the documents you’ll need to get pre-approved.
+We briefly mentioned some of the documents you’ll need to get pre-approved for an FHA loan.
 Here’s a more complete list.
-At some point during this process, you will probably need to provide the following items:
+At some point during this process, you will probably be asked to provide the following documents:

 - Social Security card